MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

 docker pull ghcr.io/mateuszrogalski/terminal-portfolio:v1.0.0
 ```

+## Docker Build Process

+The Docker build process uses a multi-stage build to create optimized images:

+1. **Dependencies Stage**:

+   - Installs all dependencies (including dev dependencies) needed for the build
+   - Uses `npm ci` to ensure consistent installations

+2. **Builder Stage**:

+   - Copies dependencies from the previous stage
+   - Copies the application code
+   - Builds the Next.js application

+3. **Runner Stage**:
+   - Uses a minimal Alpine-based Node.js image
+   - Copies only the necessary files from the builder stage
+   - Runs as a non-root user for improved security
+   - Exposes the application port

+This multi-stage approach ensures that the final Docker image is as small as possible while still containing all the necessary files to run the application.

 ## Workflow Files

 - `.github/workflows/pr-build.yml` - PR Build Validation workflow
 - `.github/workflows/docker-build-push.yml` - Docker Build and Push workflow
+- `Dockerfile` - Docker build configuration